Recognised and Regarded

 Presbyters and deacons of other autonomous Methodist conferences and other Churches (denominations) may be recognised and regarded by the British Conference as admitted into Full Connexion only if stationed by the British Conference.
 The Conference cannot recognise and regard them if suitable appointments have not been found for them, and the Conference cannot station them if a recommendation has not been made that they are judged suitable to be recognised and regarded.

-For any new applicants for either ‘Recognised and Regarded’ or for Full Connexion (who have not previously been Recognised and Regarded), completed application forms must be received by 1st March in any year.
+For any new applicants for either ‘Recognised and Regarded’ or for Full Connexion (who have not previously been Recognised and Regarded), application packs will be available from the first working day of January in any year.
+Completed application forms must be received by 1st March in any year.

 Application Pack - To request an Application Pack please email firstname.lastname@example.org